farina_willwilson

 Photograph of Farina King by Will Wilson (2016)

-Farina King, a citizen of the Navajo Nation, is the Horizon Chair of Native American Ecology and Culture and Associate Professor of Native American Studies at the University of Oklahoma.
+Farina King, a citizen of the Navajo Nation, is the Horizon Chair of Native American Ecology and Culture and Associate Professor of Native American Studies (NAS) at the University of Oklahoma (OU).
+King currently serves as the interim chair of the OU NAS Department.
 She received her Ph.D. at Arizona State University in History.
 King specializes in twentieth-century Native American Studies, especially Indigenous experiences in boarding schools.
-She is the author of The Earth Memory Compass: Diné Landscapes and Education in the Twentieth Century, and co-author with Michael P. Taylor and James R. Swensen of Returning Home: Diné Creative Works from the Intermountain Indian School.
-She is one of the series editors for the Lyda Conley Series on Trailblazing Indigenous Futures of the University Press of Kansas, and she co-hosts the Native Circles podcast with Sarah Newcomb.
+She is the author of The Earth Memory Compass: Diné Landscapes and Education in the Twentieth Century; co-author with Michael P. Taylor and James R. Swensen of Returning Home: Diné Creative Works from the Intermountain Indian School; and author of Diné dóó Gáamalii: Navajo Latter-day Saint Experiences in the Twentieth Century.
+She is one of the series editors for the Lyda Conley Series on Trailblazing Indigenous Futures of the University Press of Kansas, and she co-hosts the Native Circles podcast with Sarah Newcomb, Davina Two Bears, and Eva Bighorse.
 She is the past President of the Southwest Oral History Association (2021-2022).
 Previously, between 2016 and 2022, she was Associate Professor of History and affiliated faculty of Cherokee and Indigenous Studies at Northeastern State University, Tahlequah, in the homelands of the Cherokee Nation and United Keetoowah Band of Cherokees.
 She also directed and founded the NSU Center for Indigenous Community Engagement.

 The University of Oklahoma is on the homelands of the Hasinais (Caddo Nation) and Kirikirʔi:s (Wichita & Affiliated Tribes).
+Apache, Cheyenne, Comanche, Kiowa, Osage, and diverse peoples converged in these lands as well for generations.
 This land has also been part of the Muscogee and Seminole Nations.
-Apache, Cheyenne, Comanche, Kiowa, Osage, and diverse peoples converged in these lands as well for generations.
-Thirty-nine federally-recognized Native Nations dwell in what is now considered the state of Oklahoma as a result of colonial policies designed to remove, confine, and forcefully assimilate Indigenous peoples.
+Thirty-nine Native Nations dwell in Oklahoma following colonial policies designed to remove, confine, and forcefully assimilate Indigenous peoples.

 See the University of Oklahoma Land Acknowledgement Statement.